skimmers/Employee_Management_System/README.md

 # My Application

-I am still trying to get it to work.
-I'm able to get the prompts to run but can not generate the table for some reason.
-Please lead me in the right direction.
+I was able to get it to work :) Please check out a demo of my app here: <https://youtu.be/nlvo4FSN97s>

 # Purpose